astronomer/docs/software/manage-root-user.md

 ## Limit system-level user creation

-A common use case for having a root user is to limit system-level user creation to a single user.
+A common use case for the customization of root user permissions is limiting system-level user creation to a single user.
 To learn more about customizing role permissions, see [Customize role permissions](manage-platform-users.md#customize-role-permissions).

 1. Add the following lines to your `config.yaml` file: